Legal Requirements for a Limited Company in Ireland

 The seven statutory registers must be kept up to date as well as the register of beneficial owners.

-Please note there are also a number of tax requirements and tax legislation that should be adhered to also.
+Please note there are also several tax requirements and tax legislation that should be adhered to also.
 We can recommend an associate tax advisor if you require assistance with the same.

 Disclaimer This article is for guidance purposes only.
 It does not constitute legal or professional advice.
 No liability is accepted by Company Bureau for any action taken or not taken in reliance on the information set out in this article.
 Professional or legal advice should be obtained before taking or refraining from any action as a result of this article.
 Any and all information is subject to change.